jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Mining For New Resources

-I want to tell you a story that I think illustrates how following the Heavy Weight approach will result in happier customers AND fewer support emails.
+I want to tell you a story that I think illustrates the Heavy Weight approach in action.

 At Wistia, our Video SEO feature is one of the big differentiators for us and we draw lots of new customers because of it.